DMM TOC > 500 Additional Mailing Services|

-[11-4-13] Customers must pay a nonrefundable per-piece fee to initiate the USPS process of attempting to intercept the mailpiece.
-The USPS does not guarantee the interception of a mailpiece.
-Intercepted mailpieces mailed at Parcel Select or a Package Services price that are redirected to the sender are subject to payment of the applicable postage based on how the piece was originally mailed.
-Parcel Select pieces being redirected to sender are charged at the Parcel Select Nonpresort price plus the additional service fee.
-All intercepted mailpieces that are redirected to a new delivery address or a Post Office as Hold For Pickup service, available only through the electronic commercial method, are relabeled and handled as a new Priority Mail piece.
-The new Priority Mail piece is charged at the applicable Priority Mail Commercial Based price from the location where intercepted to the new destination based on the dimensions, weight and zone of the piece.
-Fee payments are as follows:
+[1-25-15] Customers must pay a nonrefundable per-piece fee once the USPS successfully intercepts the mailpiece.
+Priority Mail Express, Priority Mail, and First-Class Mail pieces being redirected to the sender are not relabeled or subject to additional postage.
+Intercepted Parcel Select, Standard Post, Bound Printed Matter, Media Mail or Library Mail pieces that are redirected to the sender, and all intercepted mailpieces that are redirected to a new delivery address or a Post Office as Hold For Pickup (508.7.0), are relabeled and handled as a new Priority Mail piece.
+The new Priority Mail piece is charged Priority Mail Commercial Base prices from the location where intercepted to the new destination based on the dimensions, weight, and zone of the piece or the flat rate price, if applicable, along with any applicable extra services fees.
+Postage and fee payments are as follows:

 a.
-For retail customers, payment of fees may be made by cash, check, credit card, or debit card at any retail Post Office location.
-Payment of any applicable return postage will be collected from the sender as postage due upon delivery.
+For retail customers, the Package Intercept fee may be paid by credit or debit card at www.usps.com.
+Payment of any applicable postage and fees for the new mailpiece will be charged at the time of the intercept when possible, or otherwise will be collected from the recipient as postage due upon delivery.

 b.
-For commercial customers, payment of fees and any applicable postage must be processed through the mailer's Centralized Account Payment System (CAPS) account.
+For commercial customers, payment of the Package Intercept fee and any applicable postage and fees for the new mailpiece must be processed through the mailer's Centralized Account Processing System (CAPS) account.

 6.1 Request Process